-different styles to the different parts of a given image at the same time, which we call "spatial style transfer" as shown in Figure 2.
+The proposed network can mix multiple styles like [2], although the network is trained with each of the training styles independently.
+The proposed network can also transfer different styles to the different parts of a given image at the same time, which we call "spatial style transfer" as shown in Figure 3.
 In the experiments, we confirmed that no quality degradation occurred in the multi-style network compared to the single network when the number of styles is not large (around 15), and linear-weighted multi-style fusion enabled us to generate various kinds of new styles which are different from the trained single styles.
 This observation inspired the idea of the next network.

 In the experiments, we used one-hot vectors for conditions.
 However, a conditional signal is not limited to a binary vector.
 It can be a real-value vector, if it reflects "style embedding".
 In fact, a real-value vector which is a PCA-compressed style feature derived from a Gram matrix of VGG-16 feature maps worked.
-By using a real-value style condition, we can train unlimited number of style images.
-This property is superior to the conditional instance normalization method (Dumoulin et al. (2016)), which can treat only finite number of styles.
+By using a realvalue style condition, we can train unlimited number of style images.
+This property is superior to the conditional instance normalization method ([2]), which can treat only finite number of styles.